1 / 10

 Even though the engines are petrol only, the Vitara is surprisingly good on fuel.
 Both will return around 45mpg in front-wheel-drive manual form, dropping to high thirties as a 4x4.
 Its CO2 emissions are high for a car this size though, especially with the automatic gearbox.

 It’s not as off-road focused as before, but the Vitara is definitely a 4x4.
 However, not every model comes with Suzuki’s ALLGRIP four-wheel-drive system as standard, so always check.

 Does the Suzuki Vitara have a separate chassis?

 Many off-roaders (including the Suzuki Jimny) use a ladder frame (separate) chassis type that sits underneath the body to make the car tougher.
 The Vitara previously had this layout but switched to the more conventional unibody design (typical for most cars) back in 2005.

 Yes.
 The Vitara performs well in reliability surveys, as does Suzuki as a brand, consistently finishing inside the top ten.
 It uses engines that are tried and tested in its other models too.

 How many body styles are there?

-Previous generations of the Vitara had just three doors, there was even a convertible, but now this car is available as a five-door only, with five seats, and is a crossover, not an estate.
+Previous generations of the Vitara had just three doors, there was even a convertible, but now this car is available as a five-door only, with five seats, and is a small SUV, not an estate.